scalafx/scalafx/README-SBT.txt

 This should launch the demonstration ScalaFX program.
 To exit the application, simply close the program using your normal window manager decorations.

+What if you want to run the demonstration from the command line?
+You can do it.
+Let's assume you are in the root directory of the scalafx project.
+Execute the following command line:

+    $ sbt scalafx-demos/run

+This should launch the demonstration ScalaFX program.

 6. Publishing SBT Artifacts Locally